fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 • Oral tablets:

 • Another method is oral tablets, which are convenient and easily consumed.
-However, they may cause more general side effects and don't achieve quite as high progesterone levels in your uterus as vaginal methods.
+However, they may cause more general side effects.

-• For this reason, they are often used alongside vaginal suppositories to provide additional hormonal support.
+• For this reason, they may be used alongside vaginal suppositories to provide additional hormonal support.

 • Intramuscular (IM) injection: